A Rocket Delivery person worked like a dog until he became the fuel himself

 Coupang workers continue to collapse and die in the workplace, and testimonies of its unsafe working conditions continue to emerge.
 Despite this, the company has, until recently, blocked on-site investigations by lawmakers representing the people.
 This is by no means normal corporate behaviour.

 According to the KBS News reporting, following the recent Coupang customer data leak, some consumers are canceling their subscriptions.
-However, criticism is raised that Coupang's deceptive marketing strategy, known as "dark patterns," which make it easy to sign up but difficult to cancel, infringes consumers' right to choose.
+However, criticism is raised that Coupang's deceptive marketing strategy known as "dark patterns," which make it easy to sign up but difficult to cancel, infringes consumers' right to choose.

-In addition, Coupang is reportedly lending money to its merchants at interest rates ranging from 8.9% to as high as 18.9% per annum.
+Furthermore, Coupang is reportedly lending money to its merchants at interest rates ranging from 8.9% to as high as 18.9% per annum.

 Comments